swati-kadu/AquaSaviours/README.md

 The prototype submitted does the following:
 1. Allows user to view their water consumption on daily, monthly, yearly basis.
 2. Show water distribution in various areas of home like kitchen, toilet, washing areas etc.
-3. On selecting the areas the app provides general recommendations for saving more water.
+3. On selecting the areas, the app provides general recommendations for saving more water.
 4. The profile shows the badges earned by user based on the water saving done till date.
 5. Based on badges the user earned points are shown and an option to redeem the same are shown.
-6. The profile section provides an option for vacation mode which when turned on switches off the supply from main inlet their by saving water due to open or leaking taps.
+6. The profile section provides an option for vacation mode which when turned on switches off the supply from main inlet there by saving water due to open or leaking taps.
 7. My Contribution screen shows the user water savings in comparison to other users.
 8. The purity option shows the water purity levels.
 9. The IBM Assistant chatbot is integrated which provides recommendations.